 Project Description: The Children's Safety Village of Central Florida will utilize videos, presentations, and a real-life miniature city with buildings, paved streets, sidewalks, functioning traffic lights, and railroad crossings as well as crosswalks and signs.
 These educational tools are geared toward conditioning school-aged children about safety in real-life pedestrian and bicyclist situations.
 This educational program focuses on the correct use of traffic and crosswalk signals for safe crossing to support greater compliance and reduce serious injuries or fatalities.
-Efforts are based on supporting the Florida Department of Transportation's (FDOT) objectives of increasing children's safe behavior for purposes of encountering different situations and children's safe behavior for purposes of encountering different situations ar potential hazards.
+Efforts are based on supporting the Florida Department of Transportation's (FDOT) objectives of increasing children's safe behavior for purposes of encountering different situations and potential hazards.
 Funding for project will assist with staffing that promotes the ability to engage the community at area-wide events, meetings, and presentations for hands-on training for children, with the overall goal that children learn how to correctly use traffic and crosswalk signals to safely cross the street with or without an adult, thus reducing the conditions that cause serious injuries or fatalities.